Welcome to Malaga port!

 - Taxis in Malaga are available on the pier.
 They are metered and I suggest you inquire at the tourist information desk for some official prices.
 Negotiate the price in advance if you are going on a long journey.

 - Malaga car rental is a convenient option as the roads are well-marked and connected.
 Renting a car in Malaga is a cheaper option than taking a taxi.
-Check out Malaga rent-a-car deals and prices

 - Malaga Hop on Hop off bus tours are available and you can find them around Plaza de la Marina, in the city center.
 These tours include stops at the major Malaga attractions, and the prices start at around 20€ per ticket, depending on the company.
-Check out hop on hop off Malaga bus tours on Viator and Get Your Guide
+Check out Hop on Hop off Malaga bus tours on Viator and Get Your Guide

 - Malaga Airport (Málaga–Costa del Sol Airport) is located approximately 12 km/7.5 miles from Malaga port and the driving distance is 30 minutes.